MAGALLANESJoseManuel/SocialScienceDataTools/TemplatesR/RTutor4.md

 whyWars <- ergm(nw ~ edges + nodematch("Region"))
 ```

-This model wants to know, for instance, how the terrorism index increases the probability of a link formation.
+This model wants to know something very obvous:if the probability of a war is increased when you a foreign country in the region.
 We can see the result below:

 ```r
 summary(whyWars)